Taxation of Trusts and their Beneficiaries

 - taxable income = $3000 + $2000 = $5000.

-| Nondeductible Indirect Expense Allocable to Tax-Free Income = Total Indirect Expenses x | Tax-Exempt Interest Accounting Income |
+Nondeductible Indirect Expense Allocable to Tax-Free Income | = | Total Indirect Expenses | × | Tax-Exempt Interest Accounting Income |

 Distributable Net Income and the Distribution Deduction

-Generally, taxes on taxable income must be paid either by the trust or by the beneficiaries, but not both.
+Taxes on taxable income must be paid either by the trust or by the beneficiaries, but not both.
 If the trust retains income beyond year-end, then the trust must pay taxes on it.
 However, if the income is distributed, then the beneficiaries pay taxes on it and the trust is permitted to deduct it.
-If the trust accounting income consists of both tax-free and taxable income, then the tax-free and taxable portions of the income that is distributed must be allocated to each beneficiary.
+If the trust accounting income consists of both tax-free and taxable income, then the tax-free and taxable portions of the income distributed must be allocated to each beneficiary.
 The trust can deduct the taxable portion of the distributions but not the tax-free portion nor any expenses that must be allocated to the tax-free portion of income.
 To calculate this allocation, an intermediate result must first be calculated, called the distributable net income.

 Taxable Income before the Distribution Deduction